What is Toxic Shock Syndrome?

 Risk factors for TSS include:

-- Prolonged use of a tampon, especially the super absorbent type.
+- Prolonged use of a tampon, especially the super absorbent type, or menstrual cup

-Although menstruating women using tampons are at higher risk of TSS, tampons do not cause TSS.
+Although menstruating individuals using tampons or a menstrual cup are at higher risk of TSS, tampons and menstrual cups do not cause TSS.

 Can TSS be prevented?